 To become a lab technician, one must typically earn an associate's degree, such as an Associate of Science in Medical Laboratory Technology, through a program accredited by the National Accrediting Agency for Clinical Laboratory Sciences.
 Students in the degree programs learn the basics of anatomy, physiology, phlebotomy and medical terminology.
 Students are often required to work in the lab under supervision to gain hands-on experience.
 It's possible to achieve professional certification after completing a program from an organization such as the National Credentialing Agency for Laboratory Personnel or Board of Registry of the American Society for Clinical Pathology.

 Hospitals are the largest employer of clinical lab technicians.
 Given the constant and increasing need for medical care as the population continues to expand, in the coming years there should be more job opportunities for lab technicians than there are applicants.
-Clinical laboratory technician and technologist job positions are projected to increase 14% from 2008-2018, says the BLS.
-The median annual salary for laboratory technicians in May 2008 was $35,380.
+Clinical laboratory technician and technologist job positions are projected to increase 18% from 2014-2024, says the BLS.
+The average annual salary for laboratory technicians in May 2015 was $41,420.

 Hospitals often employ pharmacy technicians in on-site pharmacies to assist pharmacists in preparing medications, labeling prescriptions, keeping inventory and answering questions from patients.
 Pharmacy technicians are often required to work nights and weekends in order to be able to respond to emergencies.

 Employers look for pharmacy technicians who hold a high school degree and have completed a formal pharmacy technology training program, preferably one accredited by the American Society of Health-System Pharmacists.
 These programs can take between six months and two years to complete and include courses in medicine dosage and treatment, medical terminology, pharmaceutical terminology and record keeping.